Neronus/clesh/README.md

 Updated by Christian von Essen

-This manual documents CLESH a very short and simple program, written in Common Lisp, that extends the Common Lisp syntax with constructs similar to unix shells, by invoking such shells.
+This manual documents CLESH (forked from SHELISP by Alexandru Dan Corlana), a very short and simple program, written in Common Lisp, that extends Common Lisp to embed shell code in a manner similar to perl's backtick.

 ## Quick guide to clesh